 EPA's Office of Water provided these data to OECA for inclusion in the Loading Tool.(182 K)

 EPA's Office of Water provided these data to OECA for inclusion in the Loading Tool.

 |Update via error correction||February 2009|

 EPA's Section Seven Tracking System (SSTS) tracks pesticide producing establishments.
-The Loading Tool's Advanced Search allows you to identify facilities that are in the SSTS.
+The Loading Tool's Custom Search allows you to identify facilities that are in the SSTS.
 EPA manually downloads data from the FRS EZ Query using 'SSTS' in the 'PGM_SYS_ACRNM' filter.(102 K)